JohnXLivingston/xmppjs-chat-bot/README.md

 import { getBotFromConfig } from 'xmppjs-chat-bot'
 const json = {...} // load your file content in the `json` var const bot = await getBotFromConfig(json)

+// If you have to load other handler, or want to do specific actions,
+// you can wait the bot to be connected using: await bot.waitOnline()
 ```

 Here is the file format: